The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Dissecting the hypersimplex and the amplituhedron

 \section{Dissecting the hypersimplex and the amplituhedron}

-In this section we provide two recursive recipes for dissecting the hypersimplex $\Delta_{k+1,n}$, and dissecting the amplituhedron $\mathcal{A}_{n,k,2}$; the second recipe was proved in \cite{BaoHe}.
+In this section we provide two recursive recipes for dissecting the hypersimplex $\Delta_{k+1,n}$, and dissecting the amplituhedron $\mathcal{A}_{n,k,2}(Z)$; the recipe for dissecting the $m=2$ amplituhedron was proposed in \cite[Section 4.1]{Karp:2017ouj} and proved in \cite{BaoHe}.
 These recursive recipes are completely parallel: as we will see in \cref{T-duality}, the cells of corresponding dissections are in bijection with each other via the \emph{T-duality map} on positroid cells.
+Since these two recursions are analogous to the BCFW recurrence (which conjecturally gives tilings of the $m=4$ amplituhedron), we refer to them as \emph{BCFW-style} recurrences.